INSPIRE-MIF/2017.2/GeoJSON/geojson-encoding-rule.md

 * Multiple values per (complex) properties cannot be used fully in ArcGIS and other GIS tools;
 * References to other features often cannot be resolved by GIS tools; Propertes of referenced features cannot be used in styling or for filtering ;
 * Abstract geometry types for an object mean that a wide range of different geometries can be used for any single feature class;
-* Mixed geometry types in a FeatureCollection are usually not supported;
+* Mixed geometry types in a FeatureCollection are usually not supported.

 ### Technical Limitations